mcmikecreations/mcmikecreations.github.io/static/_projects/data-viz/hikes/markdown/2025-02-02-pyramidenspitze.md

 it, the wind was almost blowing my head off my shoulders.
 There also were segments where we had to climb up or down some huge rocks holding onto a safety cable.
 It was twice as hard, considering the rocks were slippery and covered in ice.
-Still, we persevered and reached the Pyramidenspitze peak (1997 m).
+Still, we persevered and reached the Pyramidenspitze (1997 m) peak.
 It was already past 16:00 at that time, and we didn't see any footsteps around, so we decided to skip Vordere Kesselschneid (2002 m) and head down.
 Since the path up was so long and difficult, we decided to head straight south trying to follow